 At the end of each semester, students are required to complete Instructor Evaluations for all didactic courses.
-The results on each instructor are compiled and averaged for the academic year.
-Students rate their instructors on a 5-point scale (Excellent = 5, Good = 4, Satisfactory = 3, Fair = 2, Poor = 1).
+The results of each instructor are compiled and averaged for the academic year.
+Students rate their instructors on a 5-point scale (Excellent =5, Good = 4, Satisfactory = 3, Fair = 2, Poor = 1).

-Instructor Evaluations = ≥ 3.5 per instructor / year
+Programmatic Goal Instructor Evaluations = $\geq$ 3.5 per instructor / year